Every home improvement project calls for thinking ahead. That’s a given!

 Generally, the bigger your shed pad, the lower the cost per square foot.
 This pad is large enough for an entire prefab garage and starts under $3.60 per square foot!

 As you can see there are very affordably priced options for gravel shed pads!
-In fact, you can download the entire Site Preparations price sheet here!
-You can also contact us for a custom quote, and we will personally assist you in calculating how much your own shed site prep will cost!
+In fact, you can download the Site Preparations LLC price sheet here for a sample of what some common shed foundation sizes cost!
+You can also contact us for a custom quote, and we will personally assist you in calculating how much your own shed site prep will cost if you have it done professionally!